-- Bachelor of Business in Banking and Finance (BB-BF) - Bachelor of Business in International Business (BB-IB) - Bachelor of Business in Human Resources (BB-HR)
+- Bachelor of Business in Banking and Finance (BB-BF) - Bachelor of Business in International Business (BB-IB) - Bachelor of Business in Human Resources (BB-HR).

-1.4 Overview of the Bachelor of Business in Banking and Finance
+1.4 Overview of the Bachelor of Business in International Business

-The Bachelor of Business in Banking and Finance (BB-BF) degree is one of the three programmes offered by the Faculty of Business and Financial Sciences.
-The first intake commenced their studies in October 2005.
-At the time of the submission of the SER (first semester of the academic year 2013-2014) there were 153 students enrolled in the programme; 105 Bahrainis and 46 hold GCC nationalities and the rest from other nationalities.
-In addition to the administration services provided at a university level, the programme is supported by two administrative staff members and 14 teaching staff members, 12 of whom are employed on full-time bases.
+The Bachelor of Business in International Business (BB-IB) degree is one of three programmes offered by the Faculty of Business and Financial Sciences.
+The first intake of students commenced studies in October 2005.
+At the time of the submission of the SER (first semester of the academic year 2013-2014) there were 58 students enrolled in the programme; 37 Bahrainis and 17 holding GCC nationalities and the rest from other nationalities.
+The programme is supported by two administrative staff and 14 teaching staff members, 12 of whom are employed on full-time bases.
 Teaching staff members are all PhD holders with one Professor, six Associate Professors and seven Assistant Professors.
-The staff members also participate in the teaching and supporting the other two programmes (BB-IB and BB-HR) offered by the Faculty.
+The staff members also participate in the teaching and supporting of the other two programmes (BB-BF and BB-HR) offered by the Faculty.

-The BB-BF degree is a four-year programme.
-Courses offered during the first two years, which are common to the three Bachelor programmes offered by the Faculty, are aimed at introducing students to all disciplines of Business Administration while the curriculum during the third and fourth years focuses more on the Banking and Finance aspects.
+The BB-IB degree is a four-year programme.
+Courses offered during the first two years, which are common to the three bachelor programmes offered by the Faculty, are aimed at introducing students to all disciplines of Business Administration while the curriculum during the third and fourth years focuses more on the International Business aspects.
 The curriculum is complemented with seven Liberal Arts courses that provide students the opportunity to acquire broader knowledge on various disciplines, including history.